cfchou/serverless-python-individually/README.md

             dockerizedPip: True
     ```

-#Advanced settings
+#Advanced configuration

-There are a couple of options that can be handy for you.
+There are a couple of configurations that can be handy for you.

 ##severless.yml